 9. If the brand takes off in London, how does it work in the rest of the UK and to launch in Europe?

 David Flockhart: If you have good coverage in London in the first 4-12 months, then further distribution will be extended out by your agent, to every key city in the UK and their local distributors, who can be supplied directly via London distributors or directly from the bond account.
 Usually, one or two top distributors will wish to be the main lead distributor for the UK after success is shown at on-premise level....you as the brand owners are now in the driving seat, you have a successful, desirable, growing brand and you can be more confident in achieving the correct pricing and pathway to success throughout Europe...because what happens in London...

 Europe follows and fast.
 BTN wants to extend our thanks to David Flockhart & Premium Beverage Associates for their insight into the UK Market.
 David Flockhart is a well known UK drinks industry sales & marketing specialist, niche brands pioneer within the premium beer & spirits sectors,well-published drinks journalist and all round niche brand, enthusiast.
 Now CEO of recently formed Premium Beverage in London, David cut his teeth at the sharp end of the business importing, distributing and kick-starting the fledgling premium & craft beer market with the launches of Hoegaarden, Leffe and lots of other weird & wonderful beers.

 About IBWSS UK

 The International Bulk Wine and Spirits Show in London is the gathering of bulk wine, bulk spirits, contract bottling and manufacturing professionals in the UK.
 Suppliers who are looking to grow their distribution in the UK are encouraged to exhibit at the event.
 Registrations are now open.
-Register Your Interest Here before 31st August 2018 to get the super early bird pricing.
+Register Your Interest Here before 30 Nov 2018 to get the special pricing.